 [Warning: Proceed with caution, discussion on severe child abuse and neglect.]

-Fast forward to October 13th of 2020 approximately after nine months of baby Jung-in’s adoption, her adoptive mother brought her to the hospital (by taxi) where she was declared dead only after a few hours of treatment and the reason for death was stated to be cardiac arrest.
+Fast forward to October 13th of 2020 approximately after nine months of baby Jung-in’s adoption, her adoptive mother brought her to the hospital (by taxi) where she was declared dead only after a few hours of treatment, and the reason for death was stated to be cardiac arrest.
 It was only after the results of the autopsy were out that proved the real and ultimate cause of baby Jung-in’s death.

-The autopsy revealed that the abdomen (stomach) was full of her own blood that shouldn’t be the case for a 16-month-old baby (or a healthy person for that matter) as stomachs are not supposed to have any blood in them.
+The autopsy revealed that the abdomen (stomach) was full of her own blood which shouldn’t be the case for a 16-month-old baby (or a healthy person for that matter) as stomachs are not supposed to have any blood in them.
 Often blood in the stomach is not a good sign and severe bleeding (as seen in the case of baby Jung-in who had 80 per cent of her blood in the stomach) does not happen in normal circumstances which raised the first big red flag indicating child abuse.

-The result of the autopsy clearly stated the cause of death being “the amputation of her pancreas and severe damage to her internal organs that included the life-threatening intestinal rupture caused due to multiple external blows to her stomach”.
+The result of the autopsy clearly stated the cause of death was “the amputation of her pancreas and severe damage to her internal organs that included the life-threatening intestinal rupture caused due to multiple external blows to her stomach”.

 After her death, this heartbreaking incident was aired as an episode on the investigative series called Unanswered Questions (그것이 알고 싶다) which led to a widespread outcry amongst the national as well as international people calling for justice for baby Jung-in.

 In this investigative episode, we find further evidence that proves that the culprits responsible for the death of the 16-month-old baby were none other than the adoptive parents.